A beginner's guide to home education resources

 Planet Earth (BBC)

-A lot of these resources don't have any cost at all, but some of them require subscriptions, however many subscription-based resources have a free trial period so you can see which you prefer before committing.
+A lot of these resources are totally free to use.
+Some of them require subscriptions, however many have a free trial period so you can see which you like before committing.

 Museums